 Refer to the list under the "FL" (filter) command to find that a 100 Hz filter corresponds to the value 3.
 Therefore, send "FL13" to the NextGen Torquemeter.
-The NextGen Torquemeter should
+The NextGen Torquemeter should respond with "OK" if the operation was successful.
+To save this setting so that the next time you power up the torque filter is set to 100 Hz, send the command "@@" to write non-volatile memory.

-• Apply the positive shunt calibration signal: Send "ASB" to the NextGen Torquementer.
+Apply the positive shunt calibration signal: Send "ASB" to the NextGen Torquementer.
 To remove this signal send "ASA".